cockroachdb/docs/src/current/v24.3/critical-log-messages.md

     - **Severity**: Medium
     - **Description**: Node is unable to acquire a lease as part of the shutdown process.
     - **Impact**: Node may be unable to shutdown cleanly.
     - **Action**: Check for network issues.
 For Kubernetes deployments the pod will be terminated after the configured grace period.
-With other types of deployment, the operator may need to manually terminate the CockroachDB process.
+With other types of deployment, the operator may need to terminate the `cockroach` process manually.
     - **Related metrics**: NONE
     - **See also**: [Drain timeout]({% link {{ page.version.version }}/node-shutdown.md %}#drain-timeout)